 It’s also essential to think about the property within the context of its category, including beachfront, city, winery, or upscale golf and country club, rather than in geographic terms.

-According to Keith Strombotne, director of strategic partnerships at Adwerx, one of its platform’s newest tools, Top Producer, involves targeted 30-second commercials linked to streaming services such as Hulu.
+According to Keith Strombotne, director of strategic partnerships at Adwerx, one of its platform’s tools, Top Producer, involves targeted 30-second commercials linked to streaming services such as Hulu.

 Linking to streaming services consumers love not only has the advantage of a high-end look and feel, but it also offers “messaging in hypertargeted areas and in front of specific people.
 There are ways to market a home that don’t break the bank if it’s hypertargeted geographically and to a custom audience.”